PhilaNgcamu/problem-solving-challenges/Day-3/README.md

 # problem-solving-challenges

-Solved 5 challenges this day.
+Solved 1 challenge this day.